Dasari-poornima/Intro_See---C/README.md

 # Intro_See---C
-This repo is collection of C programs.
+This repo is collection of C programs inteended for beginners to learn.